Arksine/moonraker/docs/configuration.md

 [wled strip_name]
 address:
-#   The address should be a valid ip or hostname for the wled webserver and
+#   The address should be a valid ip or hostname for the wled webserver.
+#   Address or serial must be specified.
+serial:
+#   The serial port to be used to communicate directly to wled.
+Requires wled
-#   must be specified
+#   0.13 Build 2108250 or later.
+Address or serial must be specified.
 initial_preset:
 #   Initial preset ID (favourite) to use.
 If not specified initial_colors
 #   will be used instead.